im-machakata/fees-man/.github/README.md

 Simple login and reports generation for a single student, an entire class or the entire school when requested.

+## Getting Started

+To get started, add a list of students manually in the Reports.cs code (found in Views folder) in the LoadStudents funtion.
+From there, you can add the student details as well as their fees arreas.

 ## Folder Structure

 The projects contains two types of folders &ndash; GitHub and System folders.